NellaYenwod/Application-Exploratory-Data-Analysis/slides/chapter_1_707d154d7ce5efffcb9c5cb28d8dccc9.md

 `@script`
-You might remember that a PMF tells you -- if you draw a random value from a distribution -- what's the chance of getting x, for any give value of x.
+You might remember that a PMF tells you -- if you draw a random value from a distribution -- what's the chance of getting x, for any given value of x.

-The CDF is similar; it tells you the change of getting a value less than or equal to x.
+The CDF is similar; if you draw a random value from a distribution, it tells you the chance of getting a value less than or equal to x.

 ---